Thermodynamic properties and Hilbert space of the human brain: Quantum mechanical operator and Hilbert space of the brain

 \end{enumerate}

 In short, the operators are confirmed for each stage, and any two of the operators are different.
-In the following, we will discuss the relations of the three mechanic operators.
+In the following, we will discuss the relations of the three mechanical operators.